-You can have your monthly Part D late enrollment penalty automatically withdrawn from your checking or savings account.
-Payments are deducted on or after the 23rd of each month prior to the month of coverage.
+You can have your monthly plan premium automatically withdrawn from your checking or savings account.
+Premiums are deducted on or after the 23rd of each month prior to the month of coverage.
 This option is listed on the enrollment form and can be selected when filling out the form or you can call the Customer Care Center to request an Automatic Premium Withdrawal authorization application be mailed to your home.

-Option 3: Having your Part D late enrollment penalty taken out of your monthly Social Security or RRB check
+Option 3: Having your plan premium taken out of your monthly Social Security or RRB check

-You can have the Part D late enrollment penalty taken out of your monthly Social Security or RRB check.
-Contact the Customer Care Center for more information on how to pay your Part D late enrollment penalty this way.
+You can have the plan premium taken out of your monthly Social Security or RRB check.
+Contact the Customer Care Center for more information on how to pay your plan premium this way.
 We will be happy to help you set this up.